Home Web Development Flask Framework Cookbook - Second Edition

 }

 Finally, the following is the views file, flask_app/my_app/hello/views.py.
-Here, we fetch the message corresponding to the key that is asked for and also have a provision to create or update a message:
+Here, we fetch the message corresponding to the requested key and can also create or update a message:

 from my_app import app